When it all becomes too much

 We sat in the cool airconditioned restaurant and took stock.

-I wanted to walk the rest of the way, but my sensible inner voice said no.
+I wanted to walk the rest of the way, but my sensible inner voice was firm: no.

 So the Laggard Women’s Breakfast Club, urged by tour guide Jennifer Cluff, ‘jumped’ six kilometres to the ancient bridge leading into Barcelos.